lrmikestone/config_files/README.md

-# config_files
+# Configuration Files

-Random Configuration Files
+This repository is a collection of configuration files I use on my system.